lakekeeper/lakekeeper/docs/docs/storage.md

 ```

-### Minio
+### S3 Compatible

-Unlike for AWS, we do not need any special trust-setup for vended credentials / STS with Minio.
+Unlike for AWS, we do not need any special trust-setup for vended credentials / STS with most S3 compatible solutions like Minio.
 Instead, we just need a bucket and an access key / secret key combination that is able to read and write from it.
 If `sts-role-arn` is provided, it is ignored.
-Make sure to select `flavor` to have the value `minio`!
+Make sure to select `flavor` to have the value `s3-compat`!
 This setting should work for most self-hosted S3 solutions.

 An warehouse create call could look like this: